Film: Assault on Precinct 13 (1976)

 - The patrol officers when they discover the source of the "rain" drops on their rooftop.

-- Phone Booth: Twice - first where Lawson calls his ex-wife, second when one of the prisoners tries to make a run to it.
+- Phone Booth: Twice - first when Lawson calls his daughter's nanny, second when one of the prisoners tries to make a run to it.

 - Photoflood Lighting: The police station is lit with Hollywood bulbs until they all get shot out.